-In this position, Steinman is charged with overseeing the adaptation, development, and sale of non-scripted programming based on formats and original concepts developed from within the International Television Production Group and international third-party producers.
-He is also responsible for helping WBITVP identify producers to partner with, as well as acquiring formats to be exploited internationally.
+In this position, Steinman is charged with overseeing the adaptation, development, and sale of programming based on formats and original concepts developed from within the International Television Production Group and international third-party producers.
+He is also responsible for helping WBITVP identify producers and broadcasters to partner with, as well as acquiring formats to be exploited internationally.

 During his WB tenure, Steinman has played an integral role in the development, acquisition, and international roll out of “Impractical Jokers,” “The Bachelor” and “Bachelorette,” “Hello Goodbye,” “America’s Best Dance Crew,” “Who Do You Think You Are?,” “Child Genius,” “500 Questions,” “First Dates,” “The Gift,” and “Little Big Shots”.

 For WB, he oversees the successful WB/CBC Canada Format Incubator, and was instrumental in managing the multi-year TV Asahi co-development deal.
 He helped develop and adapt the RTE Format Farm winner, “The Hit”, which sold to seven territories including Netherlands, China, and Russia.